Hitarth-Kothari/StudentDirectory/README.md

 ## Usage

-1. Open your browser and navigate to `http://localhost:3000` to access the frontend.
+1. Open your browser and navigate to `http://localhost:8000` to access the frontend.
-2. The backend will be running at `https://localhost:8000`.

 ### Adding Students